Abinash2004/URL-Shortener/README.md

 # URL Shortener API

-A simple Node.js + Express + MongoDB API to generate short URLs and track visit history.
+A secure Node.js + Express + MongoDB API to generate and manage short URLs with authentication and visit tracking.

 ## Features
+- Stateless JWT-based authentication
+- Cookies for session management
-- Generate short URLs from long URLs
+- Generate short URLs from long URLs using nanoid
-- Redirect to original URLs
+- Redirect to original URLs from the short ones
-- Log visit history with timestamps
+- Log visit history of shortened URLs with timestamps
+- Authorization: only logged-in users can generate short URLs
-- Built with Node.js, Express, MongoDB, Mongoose, and nanoid
+- Built with Node.js, Express, MongoDB, Mongoose, JWT, and nanoid